bananathrowingmachine/FastPartitionExperiment/README.md

 To run the program, run Main.py, either be clicking your IDE's run program command or by running python3 Main.py in a terminal located inside the directory Main.py is located in.

-Do note that running a full experiment is extremely computationally expensive, so as a failsafe (and to help out my friend who is helping me with the data processing but has a computer that'd probably explode for a full set), you will need to specifically ask for a full set to be generated.
-To do this, press "f" at the first prompt, then "f" again to confirm.
-Additionally for ease of use, both prompts are on a 10 second timeout.
-If the first prompt times out, the program will generate a example set of data, and if the second one times out it will proceed with a full set.
+Do note that running a full experiment is extremely computationally expensive, so to help speed up the process before the computation starts the console will ask you if you wish to select running the speedy version, and/or to generate a meaningless set of example data.
+Both use [Y/N] and you can choose any combination of them.
+The default is to run the full version without a meaningless set of example data.

 Also be aware that running this program will always wipe all previously recorded data, including graphs, data tables, and solution conflicts.
 If you want to save any previous data move it out of the generated files directory.